EvolEcolGroup/pastclim/README.md

 If something does not work, check the [issues on GitHub](https://github.com/EvolEcolGroup/pastclim/issues) to see whether the problem has already been reported.
 If not, feel free to create an new issue.
-Please make sure you have updated to the latest version of `pastclim` on CRAN, as well as updating all other packages on your system, and provide [a reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.
+Please make sure you have updated to the latest development version of `pastclim` (as the bug might have already been fixed), as well as updating all other packages on your system, and provide [a reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.